Groves-Dixon-Matz-laboratory/convergent_evo_coral/ortholog_tables/README.txt

 	This is considered the best set, and was used for all analyses. singleCopyAnnotations.tsv
-	The annotations file based on the SwissProt and Pfam hits from the Transdecoder pipeline
+	The annotations file based on the SwissProt and Pfam hits from the Transdecoder pipeline singleCopyAnnotations.tsv_GO.tsv
+	The Gene Ontology annotations for the orhologs, in format for use in GO_MWU.R